A second chance

 January 31, 2020

-Editor’s note: this story was named as a superior feature in the TAJE Best in Texas contest and it won second place for features in the Press Women of Texas high school contest.
+Editor’s note: This story won first place for general features in the 2020 Columbia Scholastic Press Association’s Gold Circle Awards.
+It was named as a superior feature in the TAJE Best in Texas contest and it won second place for features in the Press Women of Texas high school contest.
 It also won first place and Tops in Texas for online features in the ILPC contest.
+It was also included in the portfolio that won first place for writer of the year in the 2020 National Scholastic Press Association individual awards competition.

 The man he saw in the mirror wasn’t him.
 He barely recognized himself in the overweight college freshman who stared back.